catalyst-cloud/catalystcloud-docs/source/compute/instance-types.rst

       - 1 or more NVIDIA RTX A6000 48GB GPU
     * - c2-gpu
       - Intel x86-64
-      - Skylake
+      - Ice Lake
       - vCPU is a thread of a pCPU
       - pCPU are shared between VMs
-      - Slice of an NVIDIA A100 80GB GPU
+      - 1 or more NVIDIA A100 80GB GPU
     * - c2a-gpu
       - AMD x86-64
       - Milan